 Do you experience the common symptoms of inflammation like brain fog (inflammation of the brain), joint pain (inflammation of the joints), thyroid nodules (inflammation of the thyroid) and weight gain (body wide inflammation).

 Need help?
-Schedule a free 30 minute Hashimoto’s Healing Discovery Session: Click here to set up a time to chat.
+Schedule a 30 minute Hashimoto’s Healing Discovery Session: Click here to set up a time to chat.

 The Neuroendocrine Immunology of Exercise, Dr. Datis Kharrazian, 2013